-We begin today with Congresswoman Ilhan Omar, who represents the 5th district in Minnesota.
-We met in her office in Washington, where visitors are greeted by an image of Shirley Chisholm, who fifty years ago was the first African-American woman elected to Congress.
-Omar is herself a woman of many firsts, she is the first Somali-American in Congress, the first naturalized citizen from Africa in Congress, the first woman of color to represent Minnesota, one of the first two Muslim women to serve in the House, she is the first member of Congress to wear a hijab, and she is the first guest on Next Left.
+We begin today with Congresswoman Ilhan Omar, who represents the Fifth Congressional District in Minnesota.
+We met in her office in Washington, where visitors are greeted by an image of Shirley Chisholm, who 50 years ago was the first African-American woman elected to Congress.
+Omar is herself a woman of many firsts: She is the first Somali-American in Congress, the first naturalized citizen from Africa in Congress, the first woman of color to represent Minnesota, one of the first two Muslim women to serve in the House, she is the first member of Congress to wear a hijab, and she is the first guest on Next Left.

 John Nichols: Congresswoman Ilhan Omar, thank you so much for joining us.